safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <br>**14) Set Parameters**
 <br>Inspect the parameters for the first of the FMEServerJobSubmitter transformers.

-Firstly select your FME Server connection.
-Then select the Training repository and the first of the two prior workspaces (the one that converted election divisions from GML to SpatiaLite).

-Finally set Wait for Server Job to Complete to Yes.
+Firstly, select your FME Server connection.
+Then, under Submission Mode, set Wait for Jobs to Complete to Yes.
 If we didn't do this then the second job submitter transformer would run before the first had finished!

+Finally, select the Training repository and the first of the two prior workspaces (the one that converted election divisions from GML to SpatiaLite).

 ![](./Images/Img1.273.Ex6.FMEServerJobSubmitterParams1.png)

 Below is an area where we can set the parameters for the translation.
 However, since there are no published parameters, we don't need to worry about that.

 Click OK to close the dialog.

+Notice that the output ports on the transformer have changed now that we have set it to wait for the job to complete.
+Reconnect it to the other FMEServerJobSubmitter by dragging a connection from the Succeeded port to the input port on the second transformer.

 Now repeat the same process for the second FMEServerJobSubmitter, this time selecting the second workspace (the one that did the overlay of addresses on divisions).

 <br>**15) Save, Publish, and Run Workspace**
 <br>Save the workspace and publish it to FME Server.
 It should be registered with the Job Submitter service.

 Locate the workspace in the Server web interface and run it to make sure it runs to completion.
 It will run each of the two child workspaces in turn.

 Don't worry that FME reports zero features written.
 That only refers to the master workspace (not the child workspaces).
 Evidence of success will be the log, and new output files (sl3,gdb) in the resources folder: